IHE/ITI.PCF/input/pagecontent/other.md

 ###### 3.71.4.2.2.1.4 Privacy Consent on FHIR grouping

-When grouped with the PCF Consent Authorization Server, and where the Access Decision includes consideration of Privacy Consent, the following oAuth extension shall be included.
+When grouped with the PCF Consent Authorization Server, and where the Access Decision includes consideration of Privacy Consent, the following `ihe_pcf` oAuth extension shall be included.

 The Authorization Server and Resource Server shall support the following `extensions` parameter:

-- `patient_id`: Patient identifier related to the Patient Privacy Policy Identifier.
+- `patient_id`: 1..1 Patient identifier related to the Patient Privacy Policy Identifier.
 Its value should be the patient identifier in CX syntax or as a FHIR full URL.
-- `doc_id`: Patient Privacy Policy Acknowledgment Document.
+- `doc_id`: 1..* Patient Privacy Policy Acknowledgment Document.
 Its value should  be an URN or as a FHIR full URL.
-- `acp`: Patient Privacy Policy Identifier.
-This is usually a URL to either a coded form and/or a human readable form.
+- `acp`: 0..* Patient Privacy Policy Identifier.
+This is usually the URL from the `Consent.policy.uri` which is either a coded form and/or a human readable form.
 The URL would follow http negotiate to return the appropriate format given the mime-type negotiation.
-- `residual`: Carries data that would be forbidden from being returned.
-Given that scope identifies what is overall allowed.
+- `residual`: 0..* Given that the oAuth token and scope identifies what is overall allowed, the `residual` carries residual rules from the PCF Consent Authorization Server to be enforced by the PCF Consent Enforcement Point.
+  - `type` : 1..1 type of this rule, either forbid or permit
+  - `securityLabel` : 0..* Security Labels that define affected resources
+  - `dataPeriod` : 0..* Timeframe for data controlled by this rule
+  - `data` : 0..* Data controlled by this rule
+    - `meaning` : 1..1 Data controlled by this rule relationship to reference
+    - `reference` : 1..1 Referenced data

 If present, the claims shall be wrapped in an `extensions` object with key `ihe_pcf` and a JSON value object containing the claims.
 Shown as a JSON Template: